mockoon/mockoon.com/content/tutorials/requests-recording-auto-mocking.md

 What if you could record all the HTTP calls made to a server and easily create mocks for them?
 Good news, Mockoon got you covered!

-By using Mockoon's [request recording feature](docs:requests-logging), you can intercept all the entering request to your mock server and create the corresponding endpoint in one click.
+By using Mockoon's [request recording feature](docs:logging-and-recording/auto-mocking-and-recording), you can intercept all the entering request to your mock server and create the corresponding endpoint automatically.

 Another useful usage of this feature is to be able to quickly investigate bugs and communication problems by looking at the exact payload of a request.